 Budget

-Up to three shortlisted design teams will receive an honorarium of £2000 incl.
-VAT to work up design concepts.
-The design team that is selected will receive a commission fee of £15,000+VAT.
-The total budget for fabrication and installation of the proposal is £60,000 incl.
-VAT.
-Shortlisted design teams will be asked to submit a budget outline at Stage 2 of the selection process.
+Up to three shortlisted design teams will receive an honorarium of £2000 to work up design concepts.
+These should include a budget outline and schedule.
+The design team that is selected will receive a commission/design fee of £15,000.
+The total budget for fabrication and installation of the proposal is £60,000.
+All sums are exclusive of VAT.

 Selection Process